+com- description node

+mand type

-com- mand description namespace avail- ability menu Returns a list of all the in-built commands available at the current namespace.
-All registry Returns a list of all the custom commands configured to be available at the All current namespace.
+menu Returns a list of all the in-built commands available at the current node.
+All

+registry Returns a list of all the custom commands configured to be available at the current All

+node.

 17.2 Navigation commands